Nick-744/GameOfLife/README.md

 # GameOfLife
-A cross-platform implementation of Conway's Game of Life in C. Features an interactive menu, multiple patterns, and a demo mode.
-Runs on Windows &amp; Linux.
+Conway's Game of Life implemented in C with two separate versions: one for Windows and one for Linux.
+Features an interactive menu, multiple patterns, customizable cell placement, and a demo mode.